jlgarcia90/Sample_Test/README.md

   -install/use wamp and phpmyadmin to act as the server
 2. Display a page to ask for input card data and save the data to send to another site to charge the card -the form will ask for bare minimal to make a payment
-3. Use VGS to secure the data before transmission and be able to decrpyt it
+3. Use a method to secure the data before transmission and be able to decrpyt it

 Let us give this a whirl.